NikolaGanchev/OnyxXML/README.md

 If you need raw text, you may use the `__DangerousRawText` Node.

 It is also important to note that the compile-time `Text` and `Attribute` structs do not provide any escaping.
 What you write is what you get.

+### Other Provided Nodes

+Nodes are provided for some special XML constructs - `CDATA`, `DOCTYPE`, processing instructions, XML declaration, comments.
+`EmptyNode` is also provided.
+It acts as a dummy root for fragments that have multiple sibling roots.

 ## License